rutgerhrm/valid8/README.md

 Automatically generates pre-defined YAML templates out of user input.

 ## YAML Template Generator POC
-A simple proof-of-concept Sinatra app to generate Nuclei YAML templates for different vulnerability categories based on user input.
+Valid8 is a simple proof-of-concept Sinatra app to generate Nuclei YAML templates for different vulnerability categories based on user input.
+The project currently supports three vulnerability categories: XSS, open redirect, and PHPinfo disclosure.

 ## Requirements
 - To run this app, you need to have Sinatra installed.
 To install Sinatra, run the following command in the terminal: